 Getting to Yogyakarta from Bali can be a great addition to your holiday plan, especially if you’re looking to discover more of Indonesia’s multi-coloured variety in heritage arts and culture beyond Bali.
 This town’s one of Indonesia’s two special regions (known as a ‘Daerah Istimewa’) and it’s the country’s only semi-autonomous area, home to the royal palace of the Hamengkubuwono sultanate, known as the Keraton.
 You’ll encounter many historical attractions around the hub alone, from 18th century palaces and royal complexes, to numerous museums and heritage trails.

 Yogyakarta simply attacks your senses with its unique sights, together with sounds of classical Javanese gamelan, as well as local flavours.
 Out of town, highlights also worth discovering include ancient Hindu temple complexes and the world’s largest Buddhist temple, Borobudur.
 As one of Indonesia’s foodie havens, ‘Jogja’ features countless roadside food vendors selling heritage cuisine, light bites and its famous traditional herbal concoctions, day and night.
-Check out how to get from Bali to Yogyakarta, including tips on where to stay and what to see there.
+Check out how to get to Yogyakarta from Bali, including tips on where to stay and what to see there.

 - Bali Hai Sunset Dinner Cruise